Greek New Testament

 - Textual Criticism - An Introductory Survey.
 By James W. Naumann.
 Provides an introductory look at the science of textual criticism and its place in orthodox theology.

 - TC Journal.
 Here are many interesting scholarly articles and book reviews by various authors in the field of textual criticism.
-For James Adair's explanation of the TC site and some interesting links to related sites see A Modern Experiment in Studying the Ancients.

 - Student's Guide to New Testament Textual Variants.
 By Bruce Terry.
 Introductory essays and many examples of various readings of the manuscripts in English, for students who do not know Greek.
 Appended is a long essay defending the authenticity of the Long Ending Of Mark on stylistic grounds.